Christopher-Lord/CHRLOR25533_FTO2506_GroupB_ChristopherLord_CDV01/README.md

    - Work to the best of my ability in order to work my way up the ladder at whatever company I end up at.
 <br>
-2. **Preparation for Long-term Goals**:
+2. **Preparation for Long-term Goals:**

    - To prepare for my long term goals I will need to make sure I understand the intricacies of both industries that I want to merge.
 I will need to make sure I find a way in which both fields can come together in harmony.
    - I will need experience in software development with a proven track record of tools and apps to show my skills.
    - Moving to the gaming industry will require learning some new software, such as Unreal Engine or Unity.